While some of you might want to commit to the iPhone XR in 2018, others will want to hold out for a few more days, a few more weeks, or longer.

 In September, Apple launched a trio of new phones.
 The iPhone XS and iPhone XS Max, the company’s expensive flagships, went on sale in September shortly after the event.
-The third phone, the colorful iPhone XR, went on sale last week after a short pre-order period.
+The third phone, the colorful iPhone XR, went on sale in October.

 The iPhone XR might not have all the iPhone XS’ bells and whistles, but it comes with an impressive set of features including the company’s new A12 Bionic processor, a 12MP rear camera, tons of color options, lots of storage, and Face ID.
 It’s also cheaper than the iPhone XS and iPhone XS Max.